 Save Our Schools NC is dedicated to ending the class size chaos

 In a budget bill, the North Carolina General Assembly gave public schools a class size mandate for grades kindergarten through third.
 The caps are as follows Kindergarten 18 students, 1st grade 16 students, and 2nd – 3rd grade 17 students.
 With public pressure, the mandate was initially delayed and only partially rolled out in the school year 2017-2018.
-The full effect of the mandate will go into effect in 2018-2019.
+In early 2018, HB90 was passed.